intelwolf/p1monitor/README.md

 ## Migrate
 Copy files from a previous version (1.2.0 or later) in the defined 'alldata' directory (see included docker-compose file) in subdirectory 'data' (alldata/data)

+## Forum
+A forum for all questions on P1 Monitor is available at https://forum.p1mon.nl